 Access to affordable, quality healthcare is critical to economic growth and development.
 But, resource constraints and competing priorities mean that many governments lack the means to provide adequate health services to their citizens.

 Healthcare challenges vary among countries and regions.
 Many rural areas lack the infrastructure, skilled staff, and facilities necessary to ensure even the most basic care.
 Urban areas may have staff and facilities but cannot keep pace with population growth and changing demographic health needs.

 Worldwide, the looming epidemics of heart disease, stroke, cancer, and other chronic diseases will take an increasing toll.
-Nearly 80 percent of chronic disease deaths occur in low and middle income countries.
+Over 70 percent of non-communicable disease deaths occur in low- and middle-income countries.

 Governments need to carefully weigh their options for meeting these challenges head on.
 Well-structured PPPs are one tool available to help deliver new health infrastructure and improve access to higher quality healthcare services.